 After the air enters the trachea, this then reaches the two bronchi.
 The bronchi then separate the air in the lungs, making way for the exchange of gas.
 Every cell in a beaver’s body needs oxygen.

-Blood that is pumped through the heart transfers the oxygen while relieving its cells from carbon dioxide, which is eventually discharged from their body by exhaling.
+Blood pumped through the heart transfers the oxygen while relieving its cells from carbon dioxide, which is eventually discharged from their body by exhaling.

 How Big are Beavers’ Footprints?